Thousands of Amazon workers are listening to recordings of Echo users

 Sometimes they hear recordings they find upsetting, or possibly criminal.
 Two of the workers said they picked up what they believe was a sexual assault.
 When something like that happens, they may share the experience in the internal chat room as a way of relieving stress.
 Amazon says it has procedures in place for workers to follow when they hear something distressing, but two Romania-based employees said that, after requesting guidance for such cases, they were told it wasn’t Amazon’s job to interfere.

 For what it’s worth, Amazon isn’t saving recordings of Echo users behind their backs.
-Users have the option to disable Amazon usage of their voice recordings to improve Alexa, yet many users don’t know the opt-out exists or that Amazon is even using recordings of their conversations in such a way.
+Users have the option to disable Amazon’s usage of their voice recordings to improve Alexa, yet many users don’t know the opt-out exists or that Amazon is even using recordings of their conversations in such a way.
 In a statement to Bloomberg, Amazon said:

 We take the security and privacy of our customers’ personal information seriously.
 We only annotate an extremely small sample of Alexa voice recordings in order [to] improve the customer experience.
 For example, this information helps us train our speech recognition and natural language understanding systems, so Alexa can better understand your requests, and ensure the service works well for everyone.